 Veterans Day in the US

-Dating back to the early 20th century, this honorable holiday is one of the most reverent special days in the United States.
-Veterans Day is especially important now, due to the declining number of living veterans from World War I, which is the source of this holiday.
-Many Americans have grandparents who remember the end of the Great War, but few have great grandparents who were actually old enough to serve in the war.
+Dating back to the early 20th century, this honorable holiday is one of the most reverent days in the United States.
+Veterans Day is especially important now, due to the declining number of living veterans from World War I. Many Americans have grandparents who remember the end of the Great War, but few have great grandparents who were actually old enough to serve in the war.

-Despite the fact that the holiday originated from World War I, it is now celebrated to encompass all veterans of wars, conflicts, and active duty service.
+Although the holiday originated from World War I, it is now celebrated to include all veterans of wars, conflicts, and active duty service.
 In the United States, the armed services community is very tight, and the army, navy, air force, National Guard and reserves of the US have been very important in shaping the country as well as the entire world.

 Verterans Day - A time to commemorate surviving and fallen servicemen